Archive for August 1940

 Tuesday 20 August 1940

 Scattered raids in the morning.
 Kent and Essex airfields attacked during the afternoon.
 Night: Very little activity.
 One or two raids in the south-west.
 Weather: Generally cloudy, rain spreading from the north.
 Channel mainly fine.
-Main Activity: The weather was autumnal, with low clouds, strong winds and intermittent rain which restricted German operations.
-The Luftflotten […]
+Enemy Action by Day The weather on Tuesday, 20 August 1940, was largely overcast across Britain, with rain moving down […]

 Read more